Featured Image: @Wandering.Bibliophile

 Even if some of the suggestions in these books seem silly or get you out of your comfort zone, try it!
 Wonderful things happen when you put yourself out there.

 This book makes it on basically every list I’ve made regarding self-help, and for good reason.
+It’s simply one of the best selling books on how to love yourself!

 There are many things in life you don’t need to pay attention to or stress out about.
 Mark makes a great case for reserving our F*cks for the things that really matter.
 Life isn’t as complicated as we think it is, most of our problems and stress originates from giving a f*ck about the wrong things.